Turn on Chromebook accessibility features

 ChromeVox is your Chromebook's screen reader.
-To have screen behaviour described to you or web pages read out loud, hold down the Shift and Search keys (or Windows key on an external keyboard), then press the arrow keys to highlight the area you'd like read to you.
+To have screen behaviour described to you or web pages read out loud, hold down the Shift and Search keys (or Windows key on a Windows keyboard), then press the arrow keys to highlight the area you'd like read to you.

 For your security, your Chromebook will not say your password out loud when you sign in.

-Turn spoken feedback on or off by pressing Ctrl + Alt + Z.
+You can turn spoken feedback on or off by pressing Ctrl + Alt + z.

 Casey is a Chromebook expert and author of this help page.
 Help her improve this article by leaving feedback below.